-Another argument in favor of GMOs that Martinez put under the microscope is that referring to the potential that GM food has to combat hunger of human populations in the world, a potential that remains silent in view of the fact that 75% of the food of these populations come from small producers and that most of the GM soy produced today "feeds the pigs of China and the cows of Europe.
+Another argument in favor of GMOs that Martinez put under the microscope is that referring to the potential that GM food has to combat the hunger of human populations in the world, a potential that remains silent because 75% of the food of these populations come from small producers and that most of the GM soy produced today "feeds the pigs of China and the cows of Europe.

-According to the scientist, the quantity of food produced is sufficient to feed the world population and the real problem would be in the distribution of these foods and in the market logics that sustain them.
+According to a scientist, the quantity of food produced is sufficient to feed the world population and the real problem would be in the distribution of these foods and in the market logic that sustains them.
 In this scenario, Latin America has become in recent years a great supply platform in raw materials for global markets.

 Against this backdrop, Claudio Martínez said that the scientific community has become "a battlefield".
 But Martínez did not use the association with the war only to refer to academic struggles, but he also remarked how all the relations that human beings have with nature are crossed by a warlike semantic field.

-According to the scientist, humanity has always declared war on everything that hinders or slows down its economic activities and ambitions.
+According to scientists, humanity has always declared war on everything that hinders or slows down its economic activities and ambitions.
 There is no war in nature," Martínez said, "competition yes, but no war.
-If we are at war with nature, we directly lose sight of its secrets and declare war on our own food.
+If we are at war with nature, we directly lose sight of its secrets and declare war on our food.

 This warlike attitude of human beings towards their environment is evident in the main agricultural advantage of transgenic crops over traditional crops: their resistance to the use of herbicides.
 The increase in the use of transgenics was accompanied by an exponential increase in the application of agrotoxins.